 When you have a website and want to host it on the internet, you need a good web hosting service that will suit your website's needs.

 Choosing a perfect web hosting service is almost impossible as every website has different needs, and all those needs cannot be met by a single web hosting service.
-For example the bandwidth, the disk space, the control panel that is offered, web tools, various add-ons, applications, firewalls, the customer support, and more important, the web hosting uptime guarantee.
+For example, the bandwidth, the disk space, the control panel that is offered, web tools, various add-ons, applications, firewalls, customer support, and more importantly, the web hosting uptime guarantee.

-It is almost impossible to offer 100 percent uptime guarantee.
-Most of the top-quality web hosting companies offer 99.9 percent uptime guarantee, which is considered to be very good, which means that the web server would be down just for a very small duration only.
+It is almost impossible to provide a 100 percent uptime guarantee.
+Most of the top-quality web hosting companies offer a 99.9 percent uptime guarantee, which is considered to be very good, which means that the web server would be down just for a very small duration only.

 Monitor Server Uptime

-Most of web hosting company offers 99.9% uptime guarantee.
+Most web hosting companies offer 99.9% uptime guarantee.
 It means that your website will be up and running at least 99.9% of the time during any 12-month period.

 The initial thought when you hear about a 99.9% uptime guarantee is: "My website will be up 99.9% of the time!"

 This is something that often isn't expressed directly by hosts.
 You see, if a hosting company claims a 99.9% uptime guarantee, you will most likely assume that it refers to your website as online 99.9% of the time.